justin-rhee/justin-rhee/README.md

 ## Tell me what I've missed

 If you spot a gap, or something just looks off, open an issue.
-I'd be grateful.
+I'd be grateful